-How to photograph waterfalls?
+How to photograph waterfalls

-Last update: 05/04/2026
+Last update: 06/22/2026

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-If you’re looking into taking a nice waterfall picture, I would give priority to the undergrowth with vegetation to put in front or in the background.
-You can also use a polarizing filter to bring out the “green” side of the scene in front of you, as well as to eliminate reflections (water and leaves).
-We’ll talk about this more at the end of the article.
+If you want to take a nice waterfall photo, I’d give priority to wooded areas with vegetation you can include in the foreground or background.
+You can also use a polarizing filter to bring out the greens in the scene and reduce reflections on water and leaves.
+We’ll come back to this at the end of the article.

 3 - Getting the right exposure

-5 - Use appropriate camera equipment
+5 - Use the right camera gear

-- A tripod: This is the essential element and the one you should invest in first for this type of photography.
-You will even use it very often for classic landscape photography as soon as the light goes down, early in the morning or late at night.
-To shoot long exposures by the sea, it will be the same.
-I am finalizing an article to choose a tripod.
-There are all kinds of prices and everything will depend on your means, the weight of your photo equipment and your desires/practices.
-You can click on this link for quality tripods at affordable prices (between 150 and 300€ approximately).
-You can try to get out of it if not by placing your DSLR on the ground or on a rock and shooting, but the result will not often be there…we’ll say that it helps anyway!
+- A tripod: this is the essential piece of gear and the first thing you should invest in for this type of photography.
+You’ll also use it very often for classic landscape photography as soon as the light drops, early in the morning or late in the evening.
+The same goes for shooting long exposures by the sea.
+I am finalizing an article on how to choose a tripod.
+There are all kinds of prices, and everything will depend on your budget, the weight of your camera gear, and what you want to shoot.
+You can click this link for quality tripods at affordable prices, approximately between €150 and €300.
+Otherwise, you can try to get by by placing your DSLR on the ground or on a rock and taking the shot, but the result often won’t be quite there… let’s just say a tripod definitely helps!

 | Element | Type | Brand | Use | Series |